JenniferEinstein/JenniferEinstein/README.md

 - 🧿 I’m interested in ... various things.
 - 🌱 I’m currently learning Javascript and other coding information.
 - 💞️ I’m looking to collaborate on ...  tbd
-- 📫 How to reach me ... is an excellent question.

 <!---
 JenniferEinstein/JenniferEinstein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.